ministryofjustice/security-guidance/docs/access-control-guide.md

 ## Introduction

-This guide explains how the Ministry of Justice \(MoJ\) manages access to its IT systems so that users have access only to the material they need to see.
+This guide explains how the Ministry of Justice \(MOJ\) manages access to its IT systems so that users have access only to the material they need to see.
 This guide has sub-pages which provide in-depth Access Control guidance.

 ## Who is this for?

 This guide is aimed at two audiences:

-1. The in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
+1. The in-house MOJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.

-2. Any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the MoJ.
+2. Any other MOJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the MOJ.

 ## Related guides